UmerFarooqOfficial/UmerFarooqOfficial/README.md

 <div align="center">

-  💡 *“Clean architecture and reliable code are not features — they’re the foundation of professional software.”*
+  💡 *“Software development is not a job, it is another world, in which you have to do a lot of jobs.”*

+— Umer Farooq

 </div>